PHOENIX – In EMC's sixth floor suite, high above hustle and bustle of SNW, SearchStorage.com sat down with the...

 What are the biggest challenges you're facing as CTO?One challenge is uniting EMC's growing set of products and technologies that come from different markets.
-Defining an architecture that can plug products together and make them work
+Defining an architecture that can plug products together and make them work seamlessly is one of the exciting challenges that brought me to EMC.

 Another challenge is to create a close working relationship between the CTO office and the groups within the company that are delivering the products.
 We've formed a CTO council where technical leaders from all EMC groups meet regularly and set agendas.
 I believe in being collaborative and inclusive and not having all the resources taken out of each group and having them report exclusively to the CTO office.A third challenge is changing customer perception of EMC.
 Many customers only see EMC as the premier storage company, which we are, but we want to educate customers that it's not just about storage, but about information flow.
 This involves backup, replication, systems management and data tiering, effectively ILM.
 A big part of my role is to deliver the message of ILM to customers who are only thinking about storage.